ZeeCoder/frontier-test/README.md

   CSS Custom Properties, depending on browser support requirements.
 (Unless future plans include values that cannot be stored or used as CSS custom properties.)
+- I've spent about 3-4 hours on this, give or take.